reliablyhq/documentation/docs/guides/slo/define-slos/index.md

 Resources on AWS are identified with their Amazon Resource Name.
 Learn more about <a href="https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html" target="_blank" rel="noopener noreferer">ARNs in the AWS documentation</a>.

-If **manually creating** the `reliably.yaml` configuration file, you will want to provide these informations in the following format:
+If **manually creating** the `reliably.yaml` configuration file, you will want to provide this information in the following format:

 ```yaml
 resources: